Every kid loves a birthday party, right?

 Lastly, remember who the party is for.
 It can be hard for an extroverted parent who is looking forward to throwing a birthday blowout to scale down their expectations.
-By careful planning and listening, your shy child can still have a celebration to remember that makes everyone happy.
+Through careful planning and listening, your shy child can still have a celebration to remember that makes everyone happy.